Maternity Leave Policy & Laws (+ Free Templates)

 District of Columbia (D.C.)

-Hawaii employers must allow employees who have worked at least six months to take four weeks of unpaid leave while they are disabled due to pregnancy, childbirth, and related conditions.
+Hawaii employers must allow employees who have worked at least 12 months to take four weeks of unpaid leave while they are disabled due to pregnancy, childbirth, and related conditions.
 All working women are eligible; company size does not matter.

 Minnesota employers with at least 21 employees must allow eligible employees to take up to 12 weeks off for prenatal care, pregnancy, childbirth, and bonding with a new child.
 Bonding leave is available to biological and adoptive parents but must be taken within 12 months of the child’s birth or adoption.
 To be eligible for leave, the employee must have worked at least halftime for the employer for 12 months before the leave request.

 New Jersey employers with at least 30 employees must provide their workers with up to 12 weeks of leave in a 24-month period to bond with a child.
 The employee must have worked at least one year with the company to be eligible.
+Workers receive up to 85% of their average weekly wage, up to a maximum weekly benefit of $993.

 In 2014, Vermont enacted a law that gives employees the right to request a flexible working arrangement up to twice a year.
 Such an arrangement might involve a change in work hours (for example, to begin and end work later), working from home, changes to the number of hours or days an employee works, or job sharing.